wilsonnjoroge/wilsonnjoroge/README.md

 Cybersecurity professional with hands-on experience in **vulnerability assessment, penetration testing, and security operations**.
 I leverage my **backend development experience** to understand system logic, secure applications, and detect complex vulnerabilities.

-I believe in learning by doing—every project here is **practical, hands-on, and demonstrates my ability to identify and mitigate security risks** responsibly.
+I believe in learning by doing every project here is **practical, hands-on, and demonstrates my ability to identify and mitigate security risks** responsibly.

 ---